Call for entries for documentary projects in the editing stage

 Conditions of participation

-1. By registering for this call for entries, the participant declares, under oath, that they are the legitimate owner of the rights to the information, documents, and content presented, and that they have the necessary authorizations to participate in the program.
+- By registering for this call, the participant declares under oath that they are the legitimate holder of all rights over the information, documents, and materials submitted, and that they have obtained all necessary authorizations for participation in the program.

-1. Participants grant the FICG a non-exclusive, free, and revocable authorization to use the information, documents, materials, and content submitted, solely for purposes related to evaluation, promotion, and dissemination.
-This does not imply any transfer of economic rights or exploitation rights over them.
+- Participants grant FICG a non-exclusive, free, and revocable authorization to use the information, documents, materials, and content submitted, solely for purposes related to evaluation, promotion, and dissemination of the program.
+This authorization does not imply any transfer of ownership or exploitation rights.

-1. Participants authorize the FICG to use their name, image, company name, materials, as well as any general information contained in the submitted documentation, exclusively for cultural, promotional, informational, or program dissemination purposes, without generating any obligation for remuneration, payment, or financial compensation.
-This authorization does not imply the transfer of intellectual property rights over works or projects.
+- Participants authorize FICG to use their name, image, company name, materials, and any general information contained in the submitted documentation exclusively for cultural, promotional, informational, or dissemination purposes, without generating any obligation of remuneration, payment, or financial compensation.
+This authorization does not imply the transfer of intellectual property rights over the submitted works or projects.

-1. Registration and participation imply express acceptance of all provisions contained in the calls for entries, as well as guidelines, internal policies, and administrative decisions issued by the FICG, which will be applicable during all stages of the process.
-Failure to comply with one or more of its clauses may result in cancellation of participation in the FICG or disqualification from the competition.
+- Registration and participation constitute express acceptance of all the provisions contained in this and related calls, as well as the guidelines, internal policies, and administrative decisions issued by FICG, which shall apply throughout all stages of the process.
+Failure to comply with one or more clauses may result in cancellation of participation or disqualification from competition.

-1. FICG has a zero-tolerance policy regarding disrespect, harassment, or situations that endanger the safety of guests, the organizing committee, the public, and volunteers.
+- FICG maintains a zero-tolerance policy toward disrespectful behavior, harassment, or any situation that endangers the integrity of guests, the organizing committee, the public, or volunteers.

-1. Participants are strictly prohibited from creating, printing, reproducing, or using any type of material, including but not limited to images of the Guadalajara International Film Festival, without prior authorization.
+- Participants are strictly prohibited from creating, printing, reproducing, or using any materials that include, but are not limited to, the image or branding of the Guadalajara International Film Festival, without prior authorization.

-1. The evaluation and selection of participants will be carried out by a committee appointed by the FICG.
-The decisions of the committee are final and cannot be appealed.
-Individual feedback will not be provided on projects that are not selected.
+- The evaluation and selection of participants will be carried out by a committee appointed by FICG.
+The committee’s decisions are final and unappealable.
+No individual feedback will be provided for non-selected projects.

-1. Any situation not foreseen in the calls for entries will be interpreted and resolved by the FICG, which reserves the right to make modifications, adjustments, or updates to this call for entries at any time, when it deems necessary for the proper development of the program.
-Likewise, any controversy arising from the interpretation, application, or execution of this call for entries will be resolved definitively and irrevocably by the FICG.
+- Any situation not covered by this call will be interpreted and resolved by FICG, which reserves the right to make modifications, adjustments, or updates to this call at any time, if deemed necessary for the proper development of the program.
+Likewise, any disputes arising from the interpretation, application, or execution of this call will be resolved definitively and without appeal by FICG.

-1. Participation, awarding, selection, and/or exhibition of the project does not imply the existence of any labor, commercial, partnership, alliance, or joint venture relationship between the parties.
-Each party will maintain full independence and legal personality at all times, assuming the rights and obligations arising from independent legal acts before third parties.
-This shall not constitute a mandate, nor grant powers of representation of one party over the other, and participants may not present themselves as an agent, representative, proxy, or mandatary of the Guadalajara International Film Festival.
+- Participation, selection, award, or exhibition of a project does not imply the existence of an employment, commercial, partnership, or joint venture relationship between the parties.
+Each party shall remain fully independent and legally separate, assuming its own rights and obligations before third parties.
+Participation does not constitute an agency or representation relationship; therefore, participants may not present themselves as agents, representatives, or legal proxies of the Guadalajara International Film Festival.

-1. It is the responsibility of the foreign participant to have a valid passport, entry permit, and/or the necessary visa to enter Mexico.
+- It is the responsibility of foreign participants to possess a valid passport, entry permit, and/or visa required to enter Mexico.

-The PFICG, with its address at Av.
-Periférico Norte Manuel Gómez Morín 1695, Zapopan, Jalisco, will use your personal data for purposes related to your participation.
-Please consult the privacy notice at: https://ficg.mx/es/avisos
+The FICG, located at Av.
+Periférico Norte Manuel Gómez Morín 1695, Zapopan, Jalisco, will use your personal data solely for purposes related to your participation.
+Please review the privacy notice at https://ficg.mx/es/avisos

 For more information, write to: doculab@ficg.mx